Neuroscience

 3. Have achieved a CGPA of 2.5 or higher.

 Students who do not meet the Stage 1 enrolment requirements can still apply to the Specialist program at Stage 2.
 This pathway requires students to complete a minimum of 10.0 credits, including all of the core courses of the program (Scientific Foundations, Neuroscience Foundations, and Stream Foundations).
 In addition to completing the course requirements, students must also have achieved a CGPA of 2.5 or higher across all courses, and a CGPA of 2.75 or higher across the Neuroscience Foundations and Stream Foundations courses.
-Application for admission to a Stage 2 stream will be made to the Office of the Registrar through ACORN in March/April and June/July.
+Application for admission to a Stage 2 stream will be made to the Office of the Registrar through ACORN, during the Limited Program application periods.
 Admission through this route is dependent upon the availability of space in the program.

 Program Requirements

 This program requires students to complete 6.5 credits in core courses that are common to all streams.
-Students completing the Systems/Behavioural and Cellular/Molecular streams will complete a further 6.5 credits for a total of 13.0 credits; students completing the Cognitive stream will complete a further 7.0 credits for a total of 13.5 credits.
+Students will complete a further 6.5 credits, specific to the Cellular/Molecular stream, for a total of 13.0 credits.

 CORE (6.5 credits)